Aid Agencies Prefer Professionals to Inexperienced Volunteers

 it will only be sending aid workers with MSF missions under their belt to the Tsunami-affected region.

-"Usually when there is a big emergency such as Darfur, the recent tsunamis or the earthquake in Iran, in the first phase we send people who have experience with MSF and with emergencies," said Tickridge.
+"Usually when there is a big emergency such as Darfur, tsunamis or the earthquake in Iran, in the first phase we send people who have experience with MSF and with emergencies," said Tickridge.

 "We are doing rapid assessments of the situation to determine our response and so need people who understand relief."